As a graduate of UCLA, I appreciate the hand my alma mater played in the development of the Internet.

 My own family provided a similar problem.

-I told my daughter once I didn’t have a computer when I was growing up.
+I told my daughter that I didn’t have a computer when I was growing up.

 “Why?” she asked.
 “Were you too poor?”